POST /api/v1/gdpr/erasure

 |---|

 This operation is irreversible.
-All interaction history, decision traces, suppressions, attribution results, and interaction summaries for the specified customer will be permanently deleted.
+All interaction history, decision traces, suppressions, attribution results, interaction summaries, variant assignments, identity links, journey enrollments, and dynamic schema rows for the specified customer will be permanently deleted.
 There is no undo.

 Request Body